Kalita-Platform/kalita/kalita-website/content/_index.md

 [[extra.list]]
 title = "Security"
-content = 'We build wallet with credo "Not your keys, not your coins".
+content = 'We build wallet with credo <a href="https://en.bitcoin.it/wiki/Non-custodial_wallet">"Not your keys, not your coins"</a>.
 Private keys are kept in encrypted storage locally on your device.'

 [[extra.list]]
 title = "Privacy"